 1.1 We hope you will enjoy using the Clyde Training Solutions website (our “website”) and we want to make sure your experience is as safe and useful as possible.
 Here you can find out how our website works, what data we collect from you, how we use it, conditions where we may disclose this data to others and how we keep it secure.

-1.2 Clyde Training Solutions is part of The Clyde Group Ltd (SC481645) (“The Clyde Group”, “we”, “our” and “us”) and takes the issue of security and data protection very seriously and strictly adheres to guidelines published in the United Kingdom Data Protection Act of 1998 and the General Data Protection Regulation (EU) 2016/679 which is applicable from the 25th May 2018.
+1.2 Clyde Training Solutions is part of is part of Northern Marine Group Ltd (SC474118). (“Northern Marine”, “we”, “our” and “us”) takes the issue of security and data protection very seriously and strictly adheres to guidelines published in the United Kingdom Data Protection Act of 1998 and the General Data Protection Regulation (EU) 2016/679 which is applicable from the 25th May 2018.
 We are data controller of any personal data that you provide us in accordance with this policy.

 1.3 Any questions relating to this policy and our privacy practices should be sent to firstname.lastname@example.org.